RParedesPalacios/Layers/src/readme.md

 #define USETIME
 ~~~

+* To compile the netparser, use the MAC CC_LIB flag:

+C_LIB = -ll

-* Also in the Makefile use the MAC FLAGS:
+* Also in the Makefile use the MAC CXXFLAGS:

- CXXFLAGS = -I Eigen -O3
+ CXXFLAGS = -I . -O3

 ### Compiling on Windows: